History of Sarn Park services

 Kim Howells MP, 1992.

-It consisted of three octagonal buildings; one was later disused, one offered toilets, and one was a restaurant that was actually eight buildings and an extension all stitched together.
+It consisted of three octagonal buildings; one was later disused, one offered toilets, and one was a restaurant that was actually eight segments and an extension all stitched together.
 The roofs on these buildings stood tall and draped low, creating a design which appeared to engulf the visitor.

-The site was dug lower than the surrounding area to minimise noise disruption.
 Space was left on the roundabout for the hotel to be built on a separate site, which soon opened as a Little Chef Lodge.
 It has a long driveway connecting it to the main site.
+Both parking areas had space to be expanded when necessary, but unusually this proved not to be required.

 Some of the road signs were still original to the site, and in 2016 still included directions for "Commercials" - a word for HGVs not used beyond the 1980s.